Unic0rn0ver10ad/zippy/README.md

-# Zippy the Dict 2.0!
+# 🤖 Zippy 2.0 Is Here!
 <img src="Zippy2.png" alt="Meet Zippy the Dict 2.0!" width="300">

-## 🎯 Purpose
+## 🎯 Zippy 2.0 Has A Purpose!

-Zippy the Dict 2.0 (it/its) extracts structured wordlists from multilingual dictionary formats (.dict.dz, .tei, StarDict, etc.) for use in the [Halt!
+Zippy 2.0 (it/its) extracts structured wordlists from several different dictionary formats for use in the [Halt!
 What's the Passphrase?] project and other passphrase-generation tools.
 Zippy eats dictionaries and spits out wordlists.

 Supported formats:
 - .dz (gzipped dictionary files)